sagemath/trac_to_gh/Issue 2216.md

 # Issue 2216: Creating an order in a number field --> infinite loop?

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2216

 Original creator: craigcitro